Codependency in high achievers

 - Trauma-informed therapy to explore the roots of codependent patterns

-- Internal Family Systems (IFS) and Cognitive Behavioral Therapy (CBT) to help rebuild healthy emotional boundaries
+- Internal Family Systems (IFS) and Cognitive Behavioral Therapy (CBT) to strengthen emotional boundaries

-- Family and relationship therapy to foster connection without enmeshment
+- Family and relationship therapy to improve connection without overextending yourself

-- Mindfulness and integrative therapies to regulate the nervous system and reconnect with the self
+- Mindfulness and integrative therapies to regulate the nervous system and reconnect with your sense of self

 - Continuing care and alumni programming to support long-term personal growth